In the previous lesson, you saw how to create an XML file for landscape view. In this lesson, we'll design the layout for that file.

 Enter 32dp for the layout_marginEnd property and 64dp for the layout_marginStart:

 Now click on your image to select it.
-In the properties area on the right, locate the contentDescription property.
+In the properties area on the right, locate the contentDescription property (it's under Common Attributes in later versions of Android Studio).
 Bring up the Pick a Resource box and select your Tower Bridge portrait mode string:

 Click OK to set the string: